LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 It should tell you if your site got set up.

-## Put the gatsby generated files in the root ##

-You heard right.
-After all we're doing a merge here.
-Just go inside the folder `gatsby-integration` and cut and paste everything into the root.
-Delete. `index.js` in the following folder `src\pages`.

 ## Run the site ##

 The Gatsby site should run when we fire up the local development server.
-First we have to go to the root the folder  we run the following command.
+First we have to navigate to the subfolder Gatsby made.
+Once we have done that we can go to the folder for we run the following command.
 You will be using this a lot!

 ```
 gatsby develop